-Purchases and sales of investments are reflected on a trade-date basis.
+Purchases and sales of investments are recorded at fair value on a trade-date basis.
 Dividend income is reported on the ex-dividend date while interest income is recorded as earned on an accrual basis.
-The net decrease included the Plan's gains and losses on investments bought and sold as well as held during the 2018 Plan Year.
+The net increase included the Plan's gains and losses on investments bought and sold as well as held during the 2019 Plan Year.